OpenEvalProject/evals/manuscripts/elife-50629/v2/manuscript.md

 For comparing the number of bound molecules: We compared PAmCherry-PBP2 track densities between native and overexpression levels.
 To collecting tracks, we used same activation power for the two strains and acquired five consecutive images with an exposure time of 1 s.
 Then, we did peak detection and tracking as described in 'PBP2 tracking'.
 We selected tracks with at least three localizations to discard any mis-annotations.
 Density of tracks is than found by dividing the number of tracks by the area in the field of view covered with cells (Figure 1—figure supplement 7C).

-## Calculation of the stoichiometry between RodA and bound PBP2 molecules
+### Calculation of the stoichiometry between RodA and bound PBP2 molecules

 For the stoichiometry between RodA and PBP2 in wildtype cells, we used literature values obtained by ribosome profiling (Li et al., 2014).
 In those measurements, the stoichiometry is 1.34 and 1.36 in poor (minimal medium + glucose) and rich growth media (rich defined media), respectively.
 We thus assume that the mean stoichiometry of 1.35 holds for wildtype cells in our intermediate growth medium (minimal medium+glucose+casamino acids).

 In the RodA depletion strain and in the parent PAmCherry-PBP2 overexpression strain, PBP2 levels are about 9-fold higher than in MG1655 according to mass spectrometry, while RodA levels are 1.5-fold above wildtype levels.
 However, fluorescence measurements suggest that the increase of PAmCherry-PBP2 with respect to TKL130 is only about three-fold, while PAmCherry-PBP2 is expressed between one- to two-fold above wildtype PBP2 (MG1655) in TKL130 depending on the measurement (Bocillin, DIA, PRM).
-Assuming that functional PAmCherry-PBP2 levels are equal to PBP2 levels in MG1655 as a conservative estimate, we then calculated the stoichiometry of PAmCherry-PBP2 and RodA in the overexpression strain according to NRodA0/N= 1.35/3 = 0.45, where NRodA and N are the numbers of RodA and PBP2 molecules per cell, respectively.
+Assuming that functional PAmCherry-PBP2 levels are equal to PBP2 levels in MG1655 as a conservative estimate, we then calculated the stoichiometry of PAmCherry-PBP2 and RodA in the overexpression strain according to $N_{RodA}^{0}/N=1.35/3=0.45$, where NRodA and N are the numbers of RodA and PBP2 molecules per cell, respectively.

+Upon CRISPRi-based repression, we estimate that RodA levels go down as a function of time t according to

+$$
+N_{RodA}(t)=N_{RodA}^{0}1-f2^{-t/t_{d}}+f,
+$$

-Upon CRISPRi-based repression, we estimate that RodA levels go down as a function of time t according toNRodA(t)=NRodA01-f2-t/td+f,where td=90 min is the doubling time and f=0.1 is the relative residual expression level of mCherry-PBP2 after CRISPRi-based repression of the mCherry-mrdA-mrdB operon during steady-state growth (Vigouroux et al., 2018).
+where $t_{d}=90min$ is the doubling time and $f=0.1$ is the relative residual expression level of mCherry-PBP2 after CRISPRi-based repression of the mCherry-mrdA-mrdB operon during steady-state growth (Vigouroux et al., 2018).
 This strain is equal except for the differences between PAmCherry and mCherry and for the overexpression of PBP2 from the pKC128 plasmid.
 We then made the conservative estimate that RodA only started to drop 4h after inducing dCas9 due to any unanticipated delay of dCas9 activity.
 5h after induction we observed a significant increase in cell diameter, suggesting that RodA levels had already fallen well below wildtype levels.

-Accordingly, we found that NRodA/N=0.1.
-With a bound fraction of b=0.19±0.03, we then obtain the ratio between RodA and bound PBP2 molecules of NRodA/(bN)=0.5±0.1.
+Accordingly, we found that $N_{RodA}/N=0.1$.
+With a bound fraction of $b=0.19\pm0.03$, we then obtain the ratio between RodA and bound PBP2 molecules of $N_{RodA}/(bN)=0.5\pm0.1$.
 Thus, there is likely less than one RodA molecule for every bound PBP2 molecule.

-## Model to test the contribution of diffusing PBP2 molecules to rod-complex activity
+### Model to test the contribution of diffusing PBP2 molecules to rod-complex activity

 Cross-links with neighboring glycan strands are formed every other di-sugar subunit.
 Each subunit is about 1 nm long (Boal and Boal, 2012).
-Thus, the rate of transpeptidation corresponding to a high but common speed of MreB of 30 nm/s is λ = 15/s.
+Thus, the rate of transpeptidation corresponding to a high but common speed of MreB of 30 nm/s is $\lambda$ = 15/s.
 Lee et al. argued that after forming one cross link, PBP2 would detach and diffuse in the cell envelope to find a new site for cell-wall cross-linking (Lee et al., 2014).

 The number of PBP2 enzymes in the cell is about between 100–300 in nutrient-rich medium and 60–75 in poor medium according to radiolabeling (Dougherty et al., 1996) or ribosome profiling (Li et al., 2014).
 We thus wondered whether free diffusion of such a small number of enzymes could account for the experimentally observed rate of cross-link formation, or whether free diffusion would limit this process.
 Alternatively, we also considered that molecules underwent facilitated diffusion along one-dimensional tracks such as the cytoskeleton MreB (Oswald et al., 2016), similarly to the phenomenon of transcription factors searching their target on chromosomal DNA (Mirny et al., 2009).

 We conducted overdamped Brownian-dynamics simulations of N = 100 enzymes [interpolating between measurements made for poor and rich media (Dougherty et al., 1996; Li et al., 2014) in a rectangular domain of 3 × 3 um with periodic boundary conditions in x- and y-directions, thus approximating the cylindrical surface of a rod-like E. coli bacterium of 1 um width and 3 um length (Figure 1—figure supplement 1B) and ignoring the shape of the cell poles.

+The overdamped Brownian motion of PBP2 in our model is governed by the Langevin equation for its position

+$$
+r˙=Dζ
+$$

-The overdamped Brownian motion of PBP2 in our model is governed by the Langevin equation for its positionr˙=Dζwhere the dot denotes a time derivative, D = 0.06 um2/s is the experimental diffusion constant, and ζ is the zero mean Gaussian white noise random displacement originating from the solvent.
-Its variance is given byζ(t)ζ(t′)¯=2δijδ(t−t′), i,j=x,y,where the bar denote a noise average.
+where the dot denotes a time derivative, D = 0.06 um2/s is the experimental diffusion constant, and $ζ$ is the zero mean Gaussian white noise random displacement originating from the solvent.
+Its variance is given by

+$$
+ζ(t)ζ(t^{′})¯=2\delta_{ij}\delta(t−t^{′}), i,j=x,y,
+$$

+where the bar denote a noise average.

 A number of n = 10 circular cross-linking sites of diameter a = 10 nm are placed at random locations in the rectangular domain.
 Once a diffusing molecule hits any of the cross-linking sites, a cross-linking event is registered to occur.
 Note, that this model is based on the conservative estimate that every encounter between enzyme and cross-linking site leads to a successful reaction.
 To prevent rapid return of an enzyme to the same site we introduce a deterministic latency time toff after every encounter during which an enzyme can diffuse but not facilitate a reaction.
 This latency time could reflect the typical time it takes to conduct one reaction or a combination of different microscopic effects.
-The reaction rate per site γ is then calculated as the mean number of enzyme-site encounters per site per total simulated time.
+The reaction rate per site $\gamma$ is then calculated as the mean number of enzyme-site encounters per site per total simulated time.

 We consider latency times larger than 0.1 ms (Figure 7B), a time that is needed for a PBP2 enzyme to explore an area similar to the size of an enzyme (5 nm).
 In this regime, the encounter rate depends only weakly on toff (Figure 7B).
 Thus, only a minor fraction of enzymes re-encounters the same site shortly after leaving it (Figure 7C).
 Notably, the effect of toff on rebinding is much weaker than in the previously studied cases of finding a membrane receptor from the cytoplasm or of binding a receptor in the 3D bulk (Mugler et al., 2012), where the probability of rebinding decays algebraically with the latency time for short times and exponentially for long times.
 Results are nearly independent of target numbers n (not shown).

 We next considered the possibility that PBP2 undergoes facilitated diffusion along one-dimensional tracks, such as MreB filaments: MreB forms circumferentially oriented filaments of up to 1 um in length (Ouzounov et al., 2016).
 PBP2 enzymes and other cell-wall proteins interact with MreB filaments (Kruse et al., 2004; Morgenstein et al., 2015), and PBP2 was observed to partially co-localize with MreB filaments (Lee et al., 2014).
 To test the possible influence of linear tracks on the encounter rate we extended the model introduced above by adding unidirectional filaments of length l to every rod-complex site (filaments are oriented along the y-axis).
 PBP2 molecules cannot cross filaments.
 Instead, a PBP2 molecules that encounters a filament, diffuses along the filament with the same diffusion constant D until it either a) hits the reaction site, b) reaches one of the two filament ends and returns to 2D diffusion, or c) is randomly displaced from the filament by an amount ∆x = 2 a with rate koff.
 Only after hitting the target is an enzyme inactive for the latency time toff.

-## Western blotting
+### Western blotting

 In order to estimate the relative amount of msfGFP-PBP2 in different strains or with different induction levels, three independent preparations of the membrane protein fraction of AV127 and TU230(attLHC943) were analyzed by western blot using a GFP primary antibody.